DinoNUggies-425/Fortnite-WaypointTP-Leak/README.md

 # Fortnite-WaypointTP-Leak
 Will leak the waypoint tp exploit here, because everyone has it and no one cares.
-Will leak it after school.
+Just add you own processevent and you should be fine.